A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Magnetic Schr odinger operators

-An important consequence of Green\rq{}s formula will be that whenever $Q_{v,\theta}^{(c)}$ is bounded below, closable and the domain of the closure is contained in $\ow{F}(X)$, the corresponding self-adjoint operator is a restriction of $\ow L_{v,\theta}$.
+{ When $Q_{v,\theta}^{(c)}$ is semi-bounded from below and closable, it is known in many cases that the domain of $Q_{v,\theta}$ is contained in $\ow{F}(X)$.
+In this case an important consequence of Green\rq{}s formula is that the corresponding self-adjoint operator $L_{v,\theta}$ is in fact a restriction of $\ow L_{v,\theta}$, see Theorem~\ref{operator} below.}

+{For $v\ge0$ and $\theta\equiv0$, the form $Q_{v,0}^{(c)}$ is always closable on $\ell^{2}(X,m)$ and its closure is a regular Dirichlet form as $X$ is equipped with the discrete topology.
+Indeed, all regular Dirichlet forms on discrete measure spaces $(X,m)$ are parameterized by graphs $b$ and potentials $v\ge0$.
+This situation was studied in \cite{KL} to which we refer the interested reader for details.
+In what follows, we use the conventions $Q:=Q_{0,0}$ and $L:=L_{0,0}$.}

+{\begin{remark} Note that suitable extensions of $Q$ to the space of functions of finite energy are resistance forms in the sense of Kigami \cite{Kig01}.
+Indeed, the only assumption in \cite[Definition~2.3.1]{Kig01} which is non-trivial to check is (RF04).
+This however follows by \cite[Lemma~3.4]{GHKLW}.
+On the other hand, a magnetic form $Q^{(c)}_{0,\theta}$, $\theta\neq0$, can not be extended to a resistance form since it violates the cut-off property (RF05). \end{remark}}